Gelato in Venice

 the Italian ice cream, is one of the best food bargains in Venice.
 For €2 or

-less, you can buy a cone or cup with two scoops of tasty gelato made with
+less, you can buy a cone or cup of tasty gelato made with

 milk, sugar, and flavorings that range from fresh fruit to coffee,